Galfurian/ctrie/README.md

 ## License

-This project is unlicensed.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Acknowledgments

-Author: Enrico Fraccaroli (enry.frak@gmail.com)
+Author: Enrico Fraccaroli (<enry.frak@gmail.com>)